NethermindEth/starknet-worldcoin-bridge/l1-l2-messaging/README.md

 ## Interaction between the two chains

 Once you have both dev nodes setup with contracts deployed, we can start interacting with them.
-You can use `starkli` and `cast` to send transactions.
-But for the sake of simplicity, some scripts are already written to replace `cast` usage.
+You can use `starkli` to send transactions.

 ### To send messages L1 -> L2:
 ```bash